Ryan Gallagher, LAc, DSOM

 I’ve been studying traditional East Asian medicine since 2009, learning from renowned teachers like Heiner Fruehauf, Joon Hee Lee, and Bob Quinn.
 Recent influences on my approach include Thomas Sorensen (Japanese Meridian Therapy), Alaine Duncan (trauma-informed medicine), and Damo Mitchell (Neigong).
 I’ve been in practice since 2017.

 At the heart of traditional East Asian medicine are the Five Elements.
-Early Daoists looked inwardly and recognized five distinct patterns.
-These became known as the Five Elements: Water, Wood, Fire, Earth, and Metal.
-The Five Elements are active at all levels of existence, from the lifespans of the smallest organisms to the changing of the seasons to the movements in the heavens above.
+Early Chinese Daoists explored the human psyche and recognized five distinct patterns, which became known as Water, Wood, Fire, Earth, and Metal.
+These elemental gestures are active at all levels of existence, from the lifespans of the smallest organisms to the changing of the seasons to the movements in the heavens above.

-In the human being, each of the Five Elements correlates with certain organ networks, body tissues, emotions, and more.
+In the human being, each of the Five Elements correlates with certain internal organs, body regions, emotions, and more.
 When the cycle of the elements goes awry, we experience disharmony in our bodies and minds.
-My role is to be sensitive to the Five Elements in each individual client, and to provide the appropriate support to help re-establish the smooth flow of the cycle so that the person can feel resourced and whole.
+My role is to be sensitive to the Five Elements in each individual client, and to provide the appropriate support to help re-establish the smooth flow of the cycle, so that the person can feel resourced and whole.

 These days, I use the style of acupuncture known as Japanese Meridian Therapy, a gentle yet effective approach.
 Learn more about my acupuncture sessions on the Sessions page.